Marlo522/AD-Meeting-Calendar/readme.md

   <h3 align="center">Meeting Calendar</h3>
 </div>
 <div align="center">
-  A website for meeting calendar that have database.
+    A comprehensive Meeting Calendar application built with PHP that has a database.
 </div>

 <br />